 where Ŷ is post-drug score.
 Surgery type was categorical and dummy coded, where a regression coefficient was obtained for each level of the variable.
 Pre-drug scores in the regression equation were only relevant for feeling good.

 The findings were interpreted as a full conceptual replication if both H1 and H2 were confirmed by a significant positive association between CTQ score and post-drug feeling good and drug liking, or a partial conceptual replication if one of the two were significant.
 Regression coefficients (betas) were interpreted for effect size.
 For non-significant findings or significant associations in the opposite direction than hypothesised, we concluded that the conceptual replication was unsuccessful.
 Because the study was only powered to detect small-medium effect sizes, any null effect was not interpreted as support for no effect.
 Primary analyses were preregistered as a peer-reviewed, published registered report (33; link https://osf.io/7ymts).
 The data has not been made publicly available due to the sensitive nature regarding health and adversity.
+The conditions of our ethical approval, and the constraints of Norwegian law, prevent sharing of the data supporting this research with any individual outside the author team.

 2.4.2 Exploratory analyses